Loading...

 Well done if you spotted Millicent Fawcett, Emmeline Pankhurst, and Princess Sophia Duleep Singh.

-Although not mentioned in the reading, Emily Davidon was another well-known suffragette who supported and campaigned for equality, and she's mentioned during chapter 21 of "Princess Sophia Duleep Singh: My Story."
+And she's mentioned during Chapter 21 of "Princess Sophia Duleep Singh: My Story."
 And now it's time for your first task.

-I would like you to refer to the section titled "Impact and Legacy."
+I'd like you to refer to the section titled "Impact and Legacy."
 And remember, legacy is the long-lasting impact of a person's actions, what they've done during their life.

-So what do you think the lasting legacy of the suffragette is?
-You might like to reflect on how gender equality is shown today, how have times changed since 1928; the importance of activism, taking action to bring about change; the determination and courage exhibited by the suffragettes, inspiring others.
+So what do you think the lasting legacy of the suffragette movement is?
+You might like to reflect on how gender equality is shown today.

-And you can begin your sentence with something like this: "I think the legacy is.
+And you can begin your sentence with something like this.

 ."
-So pause the video here while you read the section titled "Impact and Legacy," and then share with someone nearby.
+So pause the video here while you read the section titled "Impact and Legacy" and then share with someone nearby.

 If your response can be justified by what you've read in the text, it's a valid response.